Ja4V8s28Ck/Personal-Expense-Tracker-Application/README.md

   type: NodePort # Can be changed
   ports:
   - port: # Port to expose
-    nodePort: # Another port to reroute the exposing port to internet
-	# Range is limited to  30000 - 32767
+    nodePort: # Another port to reroute the exposing port to internet, range is limited to  30000 - 32767
     protocol: TCP # UDP is also supported
   selector:
     app: # Name of the pod/deployment to be exposed